 - Reformed regulations on installment sales and consumer credit

-Vice President of Government Affairs and General Counsel William J. Hallan oversees the Association’s legislative advocacy efforts.
+Senior Vice President of Operations and General Counsel William J. Hallan oversees the Association’s legislative advocacy efforts.
 Prior to joining Michigan Retailers, Hallan was a litigator in the Dykema law firm’s Bloomfield Hills office.
 He is a magna cum laude graduate of the University of Toledo School of Law and a graduate of Denison University.

-The government affairs department also includes Legislative Coordinator Amy Drumm.
+The government affairs department also includes Government Affairs Manager Amy Drumm.
 Drumm was the legislative director for Michigan State Representative Sharon Tyler for three years prior to joining Michigan Retailers and is a graduate of the University of Michigan.

 Contact the government affairs department at email@example.com.